rocket5/divebarsofmars/README.md

-# Music Video Experience

-A Three.js-based interactive music visualization for web browsers, designed to be hosted on GitHub Pages.
+# Astronaut in Space

+A Three.js-based interactive 3D experience featuring an astronaut floating in space with a star field background and music.

 ## Features

+- 3D astronaut model that floats in space
-- Interactive 3D visualization that reacts to music
+- Interactive controls to rotate and zoom the camera
+- Beautiful star field created with particle system
+- Background music ("Dive Bars of Mars") that loops
-- Audio playback controls (play, pause, seek)
+- Audio controls for muting/unmuting
 - Responsive design for various screen sizes
-- Particle system and geometric shapes that respond to audio frequencies
 - Loading screen with progress indicator

 ## Setup Instructions